 - First, you check which direction it points to, and then you move that way.

-- Just keep going to the direction the Survey tool points to, with practice you will find most of the artifacts within 3-4 Survey use.
+- Just keep going in the direction the Survey tool points to.
+With practice, you will find most of the artifacts within 3-4 Survey use.

 When you discover your find, you'll get fragments specific to a particular race.
-There are 10 races, it depends on the zone, and your Archaeology skill which one you will find.
-Each dig site can be searched 6 times before it despawns and a new site spawns.
+There are 10 races, it depends on the zone, and your Archaeology skill which you will find.
+You can search each dig site 6 times before it despawns and a new site spawns.
 (8 times at Draenor)

 Here is a list of the races you’ll be learning about in Archaeology: